Best Airline Credit Card Sign-Up Bonuses in December 2025

 While airline cards earn miles for specific airline loyalty rewards programs, flexible travel points can be used in multiple different ways — including cashback, gift cards, travel redemptions, or transferred to other airline or hotel loyalty programs.

 For example, the Delta SkyMiles® Reserve American Express Card only earns Delta SkyMiles®.
-Meanwhile, The Platinum Card® from American Express earns Membership Rewards® that can be used for cashback, online purchases, or transferred to other airline and hotel partners (including Delta).
+Meanwhile, the American Express Platinum Card® earns Membership Rewards® that can be used for cashback, online purchases, or transferred to other airline and hotel partners (including Delta).

 If you’re partial to one airline, it makes sense to find an airline co-branded credit card that offers a large sign-up bonus, spending bonuses, and additional perks for that specific airline.